Pringles continues to expand on its investments with esports.

 The brand just inked a deal with Riot Games to sponsor the League of Legends European Championship (LEC) Summer Finals.
 In a supporting promotion, 115 million Pringles cans marketed in stores across Europe will carry a code that lets consumers enter a raffle to win an exclusive Legacy skin.

-Add to that, a Pringles raffle through Sept.
+Add to that, a Pringles raffle running through Sept.
 30 gets two winners an exclusive match day experience at the studio in Berlin, the home of the LEC.
 The tickets include a backstage tour and a meet and greet with the LEC commentators.

-“We’ve been steadily developing our esports foot print to gain stronger brand recognition with the community,” says Dominik Schafhaupt, Kellogg’s marketing manager Snacks Northern Europe.
+“We’ve been steadily developing our esports foot print to gain stronger brand recognition with the community,” says Dominik Schafhaupt, Kellogg’s Marketing Manager Snacks Northern Europe.
 “We’ve been present at a series of major tournaments generating content and arranging activations but it’s important we keep expanding our outreach and that we’re able to speak to esports fans across different titles.”

 In May, Pringles announced that it would release a series of commercials to air in stadiums during esports events throughout the year.

-Pringles began it esports partnerships in 2017 with the world’s largest esports company ESL, formerly Electronic Sports League, by sponsoring a single event in Germany.
+Pringles began esports partnerships in 2017 with the world’s largest esports company ESL, formerly Electronic Sports League, by sponsoring a single event in Germany.
 In 2018, two more European events were added.
 This year, it greatly expanded its deal with ESL to sponsor seven events across 13 European countries.